Melbourne · formation & bedding

 Yes.
 Most visible paving failures—stepping, ponding, cracked units, open joints—trace back to inadequate compaction, wrong layer thicknesses, missing or weak edge restraint, ignored drainage or bedding that cannot tolerate movement.
 The surface stone is rarely the first thing that fails.

-Model your paving project with confidence
+Model your paving project with clear assumptions

 Estimate paving cost